telerik/kendo-ui-core/docs/controls/hybrid/application.md

          });
     </script>

+### Open Web Clip Links in Browser

-As of Q2 2013, you can disable the app mode and open the home screen web clip link in the browser (by default Kendo UI Mobile applications are web app capable and open without the browser chrome).
+As of Kendo UI Q2 2013, you can disable the app mode and open the home screen web clip link in the browser (by default Kendo UI Mobile applications are web app capable and open without the browser chrome).

-### Open web clip link in the browser
+###### Example

     <script>
          new kendo.mobile.Application($(document.body), {